The Pit and the Pendulum

 “Sounds good.
 I’m in.
 Wait, aren’t we are already doing that?”

-To maintain the right balance, you need the adrenaline so High Risk Behavior gets added in.
-I love sky-diving, riding motorcycles fast or just danger in general.
+To maintain the right balance, you need the adrenaline so High-Risk Behavior gets added in.
+I love skydiving, riding motorcycles fast or just danger in general.
 It feels like I’m alive again.
 It’s all of a piece.
 My job lets me feed my addiction because I can explain it away as necessary.
 The truth is, I’m getting my fix.
-That, took me years to understand and admit.
+That took me years to understand and admit.

 On a subconscious level, you make excuses for your actions and try to maintain the feeling of being whole and alive.
 Like an addict, you do the things that support having PTSD.
 Like an addict, we make excuses for it.
 Like an addict, we are in denial.